Setting Up Your Event

 - Add activists manually to your list (free)

 - Uploading a list of activists in bulk (paying partners only).
-Wondering how I can access uploads to upload a list of activists?
+Wonder how to access uploads to upload a list of activists?
 Reach out to us at firstname.lastname@example.org.

 How do I contact my RSVPs?